-- Raw seeds
+Raw seeds

-Stock up on foods rich in vitamin A, vitamin C, vitamin B5, vitamin E, selenium, essential fatty aids, antioxidants, and fiber.
+	Stock up on foods rich in vitamin A, vitamin C, vitamin B5, vitamin E, selenium, essential fatty acids, antioxidants, and fiber.
 Recent studies indicate that people with high levels of vitamin A are less likely to develop acne and blackheads.
 This nutrient prevents excess production of cells in the skin’s outer layer, which helps prevent breakouts.
 Vitamin C and selenium, which have powerful antioxidants effects, enhance your body’s ability to flush out toxins.

 	Dietary fiber, which is found in all plant-based foods, regulates blood glucose, promotes good digestion, and slow down sugar absorption into your body.
 These factors combined help prevent and reduce breakouts.
 Researchers have also found that zinc deficiency can lead to skin problems, such as acne and blackheads.
 Dark chocolate and oysters are high in zinc, so make sure you include them in your diet.
 Don’t forget about whole grains, which are packed with B vitamins.
 These nutrients promote healthy skin and hair.
 If possible, cook your own meals and avoid processed foods.